Twoos123/daily-coding-challenge/README.md

 ## About

 This repository contains daily coding challenges generated using the Perplexity API.
-Each challenge is automatically generated and committed to this repository.
+Each challenge is automatically generated and committed to this repository at 12 am EST everyday.

 ## Today's Challenge